wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 == Description ==

-The MapFig Leaflet Maps Plugin allows you to create, manage, and display maps all within WordPress.
+The MapFig Leaflet Maps Plugin allows you to create and display custom, stylish maps simply and easily.

+The plugin works with any provider (Google, OpenStreetMap, MapBox, BING, etc..)

 This plugin is designed to be as simple to use as possible.

-While we have added plenty of optios for you, no configuration required is to get started and start making custom maps.
+While we have added plenty of great features and options for you, no configuration required is to get started and start making custom maps.

+Just click the marker icon and drop it onto the map.

+In addition to markers, you can also draw lines, polygons and squares.

 You can add maps to your pages and posts using the "Add MapFig Map" button.